ThirdEyeSqueegee/Ro/SETUP.md

 - The default key to summon your horse is H. If you'd like to change the binding to a different key or a controller button, navigate to `H2Horse.ini` in the `[NoDelete] Press H to Horse - Custom Keybind` mod to change the keybind.
 Note that the keybind **cannot** be changed once you have started a save.

-### Optional ENB

-- There is an optional ENB preset provided under Optional Mods.
-If you'd like to use this, _first_ disable `Rudy ENB Obsidian Weathers Required Files` and `Rudy ENB for Obsidian Weathers`.

 ### Optional mods

 - There are several optional mods under the Optional and Optional - Comedy separators.
 If you'd like to use them: